Connectivity-Preserving Multi-Agent Area Coverage via Optimal-Transport-Based Density-Driven Optimal Control (D2OC): Connectivity-Preserving D OC

 \paragraph{KKT characterization} Let $\lambda^\pm \ge 0$ be Lagrange multipliers for the box bounds.
 At the minimizer $(U_i^{k|H})^\star$,

 Combining these steps, the soft-constrained problem with box constraints is strictly convex, and a minimizer exists and is unique since $H_i \succ 0$. \end{proof}

 \begin{remark}[Soft Connectivity and Effect of Penalty Parameters] The soft-constraint formulation provides a convex relaxation of the hard connectivity condition, allowing limited violations while maintaining overall communication.
 The penalty parameters $\kappa$ and $\eta$ jointly determine the strength and sharpness of this relaxation.
 Increasing $\kappa$ reinforces the penalty and improves connectivity preservation, whereas larger $\eta$ produces a steeper transition toward a hard constraint and may introduce numerical stiffness if too large.
 In practice, $\kappa$ is increased until violations are consistently penalized, and $\eta$ is then selected as the smallest value that sharpens the penalty without causing oscillatory or saturated behavior.
-Smaller $\eta$ values yield smoother but weaker enforcement, whereas larger $\eta$ values impose stricter connectivity at the cost of reduced smoothness. \end{remark}
+Smaller $\eta$ values yield smoother but weaker enforcement, whereas larger $\eta$ values impose stricter connectivity at the cost of reduced smoothness.
+A margin $\gamma \in (0,1)$ scales the communication range $r_{\mathrm{comm}}$ to reduce soft-constraint violations. \end{remark}

 \begin{remark}[Computational Scalability] In the decentralized D$^2$OC framework, each agent solves an independent convex optimization problem \eqref{eq:J_soft} using local information, enabling parallel computation and maintaining scalability as the number of agents increases.
 The prediction horizon affects only the dimension of each local problem and remains tractable for typical receding-horizon settings. \end{remark}